kazuhisya/yrmcds-rpm/README.md

 Tested working on:

 - RHEL/CentOS 7 x86_64
+    - When you try to build on el7, must enable the EPEL repository.
 - Fedora 22 x86_64
     - This spec is tested under el7 only.
     - However, Fedora22 or later work. maybe.

 Prerequisites: